 Through reflection and research, we have determined that, for ESDA’s purposes, a formal spiritual direction training program will possess the following minimum characteristics:

 - At least a two year period of enrollment for students, with the majority of that time engaged in the educational material and training.

 - An admission application process intended to determine an applicant’s readiness and suitability to the training at that time and to the ministry overall.

-- A requirement for prospective students to be receiving spiritual direction for at least several months prior to entering the training.
+- A requirement for students to be receiving spiritual direction throughout the duration of training.

 - A program tuition fee.